 When India's government reduced cotton royalty by 70.0% and cotton seed prices by 14.0%, Monsanto threatened to leave India.
-There is a movement of farmers returning indigenous seed.53
+There is a movement of farmers returning indigenous seed.

+In 2015, the adoption of insect resistant Bt cotton varieties in Pakistan increased to 93%.
 The Pakistan Economic Survey 2015-16 shows it failed to meet the growth target of 5.5% due to a 'major setback' in agriculture.
 Central to the crisis was a 27.8% decline in cotton production.
 Cotton is the mainstay of Pakistan's agriculture and textile industry.
 Farmers say poor quality of seed was to blame.
-The government insists on approving transgenic cotton seeds.54
+The government insists on approving transgenic cotton seeds.